mmozuras/mmozuras.github.com/post/_posts/2018-05-06-how-i-write.md

 I go to [Unsplash](https://unsplash.com) and find a beautiful header image for my blog post.

-I share the blog post with my girlfriend to get feedback.
+I share the blog post with my significant other to get feedback.
 I reread the blog post myself after stepping away from it for a couple of hours.

 If there are no significant changes I want to make, I share the blog post with the world on various social networks.
 And I mean "significant" because I'm never 100% happy with the text.